hubmapconsortium/spatial-transcriptomics-pipeline/README.md

 ## Development
 Code in this repository is formatted with [black](https://github.com/psf/black) and [isort](https://pypi.org/project/isort/), and this is checked via Travis CI.

+Currently, development is performed on the `master` branch, for the latest stable release use the `release` branch.

 A [pre-commit](https://pre-commit.com/) hook configuration is provided, which runs `black` and `isort` before committing.
 Run `pre-commit install` in each clone of this repository which you will use for development (after `pip install pre-commit`